 It’s a Quiet Thing

 A writer’s job is to piece that ash back together, reconstitute it.
-Play that peony explosion in reverse than forward again until you can see all the inner workings…and failings…so you can retell the story in a more dimensional way.
+Play that peony explosion in reverse then forward again until you can see all the inner workings…and failings…so you can retell the story in a more dimensional way.
 A story is not a facade, a quick explosion of beauty and sound.
 It is a quiet thing, one that pulls the reader in with subtle nuances, character development, setting – whether light and fun or dark and stormy.

 A story, its hero, its heroine and its villain, requires a slow hand to tease out the idea.
 A story is not the peony alone, it is the entire firework display – the barge, the fallout zone, the choreography, the music.
 The audience might never be aware of all that goes into the dazzling show, just as a reader may not be aware of all that goes into a great story.
 But they’ll know it when they see it.

-And while they’ll see the ‘hero’ on the page, and root for him or her, what they…and you…may not realize is the actual hero is the one who tempered the thrill of a new idea with a slow knowing hand that painstakingly reassembled the ash.
+And while they’ll see the ‘hero’ on the page, and root for him or her, what they…and you…might not realize is the actual hero is the one who tempered the thrill of a new idea with a slow knowing hand that painstakingly reassembled the ash.

 You won’t need trumpets